 Since I started working fulltime I always had some side-projects in my spare time like blogging, building websites, promoting my sites, doing some affiliate marketing which all contributed to an increased knowledge of the Internet Marketing world.

 After 9 years it was time for me to change courses and take my experience elsewhere.
 And guess what,… I ended up in a completely opposite world… Waste Management!

-I was recruited as a Project Manager Sales & Marketing for an international Waste Management company called van Gansewinkel.
+I was recruited as a Project Manager Sales & Marketing for an international Waste Management company called van Gansewinkel (now called Renewi).
 Imagine the challenge, going from a paperless desk policy, where everything is automated and digitalized, to an industry where customer contracts are still classified by hand in huge walls of classifiers!
 Major change of scenery!

 But it’s just that “back to basics” kind of feeling that made it exciting for me.
 I immediately started developing streamlined processes and work methods that would reduce manual actions.
 Just scanning the contracts and saving them in folders on a shared drive with a specific naming convention was already a huge win in productivity.

 And then came the chance of a lifetime: the company wanted to replace their CRM-software!

 Because I had experience with a CRM implementation (Peoplesoft) at my previous company, my manager introduced me to the implementation team.
 From the start I could make suggestions, present idea’s, discuss strategies and have them try to automate as many processes as possible and they listened!
 I was heard 😉

 The choice was made that it would be Salesforce.com!

 During the rollout I was asked to train end-users in Belgium and France, while my colleagues trained end-users in the Netherlands.
 We trained about 700 end-users from different department, having completely different roles, functions and processes.
 That period was incredibly FUN!